Azodian/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
+This is the readme for the Course Project for Getting and Cleaning Data, available through Coursera.

 The code (run_analysis.R) will set a function (run_analysis) that will run the processess requested by the asignment.
 It can be launched in R Studio.